alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/english-only_items.md

 # English-only Items

-In this section you will find information about how to handle references to UI terms or documentation titles with no translation in the target language.

-## Product UI terms

-Reference may be made to UI terms of a product available only in English.
-Such terms must be left in English in translation without a best-guess translation in brackets.

-## Documentation Titles

-Reference may be made to SAP or non-SAP publication titles that are available only in English.
-Such titles must be left in English in translation without best-guess translation in brackets.

-Do not add "English only" in brackets unless stated in the source text.
+* *Provide guidelines on how to handle references to English-only items such as UI terms of untranslated SAP or third-party products and the title of a document or web page that is not translated in your language.*

+* *Include the instruction not to add "English-only" in parentheses to such references if your policy is to leave them in English because the situation may change over time.*

 ### Related Information